Judges Don’t Understand SLAPP Law

 But it did not play out that way.
 The attorneys had filed an anti-SLAPP motion, but this was before Beral v.
 Schnitt, and the judge ruled that the case could go forward since some of the allegations were not protected.
 He noted, however, that he was going to limit the case to just the prank phone calls, since the other allegations arose from protected speech.

 Unfortunately, as is often the case, when it came time for trial, that judge was otherwise occupied and the case was reassigned to another judge.
 With no understanding of defamation law and privileges, the new judge didn’t limit the case to just the prank calls.
-The attorneys could not make the judge understand the applicable law, and he let all the issues go to the jury.
+The attorneys could not make the judge understand the applicable law, and the judge let all the issues go to the jury.
 He denied the motions in limine, and he even denied the proffered jury instructions that would have explained the concept of privilege.

 Thus, the jury was allowed to award damages for the statements made at the HOA meeting, the statements made to the police, and the crank phone calls.
 If limited to the crank phone calls, this likely would have been a $1,000 judgment, but the jury was inflamed by the protected speech, and gave the huge award on that basis.